About Toscanos

 The Purple People

-The famous purple dye extracted from murex sea snail glands was the source of both the word ‘Phoenician’ (from the Greek for ‘purple people’) and the immense wealth generated by trade in this expensive dye, which often cost up to 20 times its equivalent weight in gold.
+The famous purple dye extracted from murex sea snail glands was the source of both the word "Phoenician" (derived from the Greek for "purple people") and the civilization's immense wealth.
+Traded throughout the Mediterranean, this luxurious dye was so highly prized that it often cost up to 20 times its equivalent weight in gold.

-Given the labour-intensive manufacturing process, demand for Tyrian purple fabrics soon outstripped supply, and with the local murex snail population decimated, the Phoenicians looked further afield, with crushed murex shells found extensively at the Iberian sites of Toscanos, Morro de Mezquitilla and Almuñécar (Sexi).
+Given the labor-intensive manufacturing process, demand for Tyrian purple fabrics soon outstripped supply.
+As the local Murex snail populations in the Phoenician homeland became decimated, traders looked further afield.
+Evidence of this expansion is found across southern Iberia, where extensive deposits of crushed Murex shells have been excavated at sites like Toscanos, Morro de Mezquitilla, and Almuñécar (Sexi).

 Address